-Button Christmas Tree Ornaments: an easy Christmas craft for kids, and a fun preschool painting technique too!
+These button and cardboard Christmas trees are a great Christmas craft for toddlers and preschoolers to make, and a fun preschool painting technique too!

 In the past, we’ve used golf balls for this painting process but because our button trees are quite small, and golf balls are not, I looked for a substitute.
 You could use marbles for this process, but we didn’t have any, so I figured pony beads would be the next best thing.
 They worked well!

 For your convenience, this post contains affiliate links.